 The focus remains on core restoration – because if the foundation is not restored, you will prevent proper healing of diastasis recti and increase the likelihood of suffering from incontinence and organ prolapse.

-One last thing, mommy and bootcamp (or other forms of vigorous exercise) do not belong in the same sentence.
+One last thing, mommy and boot camp (or other forms of vigorous exercise) do not belong in the same sentence.
 Say no to mommy boot camp.

 Follow these tips, and get the support that you need, for the best recovery.